The Science Behind Sleep Apnea Mouth Guards

 The most common form of this disorder is Obstructive Sleep Apnea (OSA).
 It occurs when the airway becomes blocked during sleep, causing breathing to stop and start repeatedly.

 Continuous Positive Airway Pressure (CPAP) machines are often prescribed as the standard treatment.
-However, they are not suitable for everyone due to discomfort or other issues.
+However, they are unsuitable for everyone due to discomfort or other issues.

-This is where sleep apnea mouthguards come into play.
-They serve as an effective alternative to CPAP machines, particularly the Mandibular Advancement Device (MAD).
+This is where sleep apnea mouthguards, such as the Mandibular Advancement Device (MAD), come into play.
+They are an effective alternative to CPAP machines.

 In this article, we delve into the science behind sleep apnea mouthguards.
 We explore how they work, their benefits, potential drawbacks, and considerations for individuals with sleep apnea.